Robert A. Johnson retired from the partnership in June 2018 after having been engaged primarily in commercial litigation for nearly 30 years.

 - defending a commodity futures exchange in a patent infringement suit regarding the electronic trading of commodity futures, described above.

-- Mr. Johnson regularly represents applicants for asylum in the United States, and supervises junior lawyers handling these cases.
-Many of the applicants are referred through Immigration Equality or Sanctuary For Families.
+- Johnson regularly represented applicants for asylum in the United States and supervised junior lawyers handling these cases.
+Many of the applicants were referred through Immigration Equality or Sanctuary for Families.

-- Mr. Johnson is an advisor and volunteer for the Ali Forney Center, and he has co-chaired its annual fundraising event for several years.
-He also serves as treasurer and board member of Stanford New York Alumni, a local club of the Stanford Alumni Association.
+- Johnson remains a volunteer for the Ali Forney Center, which provides shelter and services for homeless LGBTQ youth, and he has co-chaired its annual premier fundraising event for several years.
+He also served as treasurer and board member of Stanford New York Alumni, a local club of the Stanford Alumni Association.

 Awards & Accolades

-- Mr. Johnson has been recognized by New York Super Lawyers in the area of business litigation, 2013-2017.
+- Johnson has been recognized by New York Metro Super Lawyers in the area of business litigation, 2013-2017.